-The facts and representations submitted are summarized as follows: Settlor executed an irrevocable trust agreement, Trust 1, dated Date 1, which is prior to September 25, 1985.
-Trust 1 was created for the primary benefit of Settlor's daughter, Daughter 1.
+The facts and representations submitted are summarized as follows: Settlor executed an irrevocable trust agreement, Trust 1, dated Date 1, which is prior to

+September 25, 1985.
+Trust 1 was created for the primary benefit of Settlor's son, Son 1.
 The trustees of Trust 1 are Trustees.

-Article One of Trust 1 provides, in part, that the Trustees shall hold, manage, invest and reinvest the trust property, shall collect the income therefrom and shall pay the net income in convenient installments, in such proportions and with such exclusions as the Trustees shall deem advisable, among the following class of persons: Daughter 1, a child of Settlor; the spouse of said child; the issue of said child; the respective spouses of the issue of said child; the brothers and sisters of said child; their respective spouses; their issue and the respective spouses of such issue; or the Trustees shall have the right to and are authorized to accumulate any or all of such net income, as they shall deem advisable, and add the same to the principal of the trust property.
-Further, in the event that any payment of income authorized to be made to any individual beneficiary shall be insufficient in the opinion of the Trustees are authorized to use from time to time so much of the principal of the trust property as the Trustees may deem advisable therefor.
+Article One of Trust 1 provides, in part, that the Trustees shall hold, manage, invest and reinvest the trust property, shall collect the income therefrom and shall pay the net income in convenient installments, in such proportions and with such exclusions as the Trustees shall deem advisable, among the following class of persons: Son 1, a child of Settlor; the spouse of said child; the issue of said child; the respective spouses of the issue of said child; the brothers and sisters of said child; their respective spouses; their issue and the respective spouses of such issue; or the Trustees shall have the right to and are authorized to accumulate any or all of such net income, as they shall deem advisable, and add the same to the principal of the trust property.
+Further, in the event that any payment of income authorized to be made to any individual beneficiary shall be insufficient in the opinion of the Trustees to defray the expenses of any illness, accident or other emergency, or to provide for the proper maintenance, support and education of such beneficiary, the Trustees are authorized to use from time to time so much of the principal of the trust property as the Trustees may deem advisable therefor.